dirien/stop-building-portals-start-building-conversations/slides/slides.md

 ---

-# What to do Monday morning
+# What to do Sunday morning

 <p class="!text-[1.3rem] !leading-relaxed !mt-2 !mb-6 opacity-80 !max-w-[92%]">
-Four moves your platform team can run this week.
+4 moves your platform team can do.
 </p>

 <div class="grid grid-cols-2 gap-5">